stanfordnlp/stanza/_pages/faq.md

 This is an known issue for users from some certain areas, such as China.
 A common reason for this is that a connection to the `raw.githubusercontent.com` URL cannot be established, and therefore the resource file required for downloading models cannot be accessed.
 Users have widely reported that using a VPN that provides stable access to GitHub services can solve this issue.

+### Stanza is trying to download models and/or its resources file when offline.
+How can I stop that?

+When building a `Pipeline`, Stanza will try to download the resources file to see if anything has changed, then download any updated models.
+You can turn this behavior off by creating the `Pipeline` with the `download_method=None` parameter.
+You can make it reuse an existing resources file but try to download any updated models with `download_method="reuse_resources"`.

 ## Troubleshooting Running Stanza

 ### Why do I keep getting a `SyntaxError: invalid syntax` error message while trying to `import stanza`?